Merging Branches in Git: Fast-Forward, Three-Way Merge and Conflict Resolution

 Basic Merge Process

-# Switch to main branch
+# Switch to the branch you want to merge into

 git checkout main